Nadi Shodhana Pranayama

 left nostril.

-When should we avoid Nadi Shodhana?
+When should we avoid nadi shodhan pranayama?

 Nadi Shodhana need to not be exercised while struggling with cold, influenza or high temperature.
 Visualisations you can use: think of the air passing in/ up and also over passing the point where your ring finger is put between the eyebrows.

-What are the benefits of Nadi Shuddhi?
+What are the benefits of nadi shodhan pranayama?

 - Instills the body with oxygen.